zhaleff/hyprcraft/README.md

 > [!NOTE]
 > Repository in development; suggestions or issues can be discussed on Discord.
+>
+> The colors used in this repository and configurations are those of Catppuccin Mocha.
+The installation script will be available soon.

 <p align="center">
   <img src="https://raw.githubusercontent.com/catppuccin/catppuccin/main/assets/footers/gray0_ctp_on_line.svg?sanitize=true" />
 </p>